Microwave-to-Optical Quantum Transduction of Photons for Quantum Interconnects: Current status of the microwave-to-optical quantum transduction

 As we have seen in Eqs.~(\ref{Transduction-bandwidth-one-stage}) and (\ref{Transduction-bandwidth-zero-stage}), the order of the bandwidth in optomechanical systems is determined by the largest among the mechanical, electromechanical, and optomechanical loss rates.
 In other words, when the cooperativities $C_{\mathrm{em}}$ and $C_{\mathrm{om}}$ are much smaller (larger) than unity, the mechanical loss rate is dominant (the electromechanical and optomechanical loss rates are dominant).
 Owing to the high mechanical frequencies in the GHz regime, the mechanical loss rates are typically of $\mathcal{O}(1\, \mathrm{MHz})$ which is much larger than those of the MHz membranes which are typically of $\mathcal{O}(1\, \mathrm{Hz})$.
 Therefore, a high transduction bandwidth of $\mathcal{O}(1\, \mathrm{MHz})$ is expected in the GHz optomechanical systems and indeed has been observed in experiments.

 Recently, the use of a nanobeam structure with GHz phonons has been extended to non-piezoelectric systems such as the silicon-on-insulator platform, in which the coupling between phonons and microwave photons is realized via a capacitor with mechanically moving electrodes connected to an external dc voltage source \cite{Zhao2023,Bozkurt2023,Zhao2025}.
-This coupling mechanism is similar to that of the MHz electro-optomechanical system with membrane structures (see Eq.~\ref{Interaction-Hamiltonian-Optomechanical-Linearized}).
+This coupling mechanism is similar to that of the MHz electro-optomechanical system with membrane structures in the sense that the phonon mode originates from the quantized mechanical displacement operator $\hat{x}$.
+Note, however, that the coupling is resonant, not parametric with microwave pumping (i.e., not enhanced by the factor $\sqrt{n_{\mathrm{e}}}$).
 In Ref.~\onlinecite{Zhao2025}, a high transduction efficiency of $\eta=2.2\times 10^{-2}$ as well as a low added noise of $0.94$ has been demonstrated.

 Several geometrical structures other than the nanobeam structure have been implemented in the GHz optomechanical quantum transducers \cite{Han2020,Yoon2023,Blesin2024,Chen2023}, which are summarized in Table~ I. The thickness mode of a microdisk fabricated from AlN simultaneously supports a high frequency $\sim 10\, \mathrm{GHz}$ mechanical mode and an optical whispering gallery mode \cite{Han2015,Han2020}.
 A superconducting microwave cavity is used as well as an optical cavity in this microdisk system, giving rise to an cavity-enhanced large electromechanical cooperativity $C_{\mathrm{em}}\approx 7.4$ and a transduction efficiency of $\eta=7.3\times 10^{-4}$ \cite{Han2020}.
 A microdisk has also been fabricated from diamond \cite{Shandilya2021}.
 The bulk acoustic resonators can also host GHz frequency mechanical modes (standing-wave acoustic modes) with a low loss \cite{Galliou2013} and strong optomechanical coupling can be realized via the Brillouin scattering \cite{Renninger2018,Kharel2019,Yoon2023}.
 Figure~\ref{Fig-GHz-Optomechanical}(b) shows a schematic illustration of a transducer device with a GHz bulk acoustic resonator \cite{Yoon2023}.
-A recent study with Si$_3$N$_4$ bulk acoustic resonator has shown the microwave-optical quantum transduction with a transduction efficiency of $\eta=1.6\times 10^{-5}$ and a bandwidth of $25\, \mathrm{MHz}$ \cite{Blesin2024}.
-Another study has demonstrated the microwave-optical quantum transduction with an optomechanical ring resonator \cite{Chen2023}.
+A recent study with Si$_3$N$_4$ bulk acoustic resonator has shown the microwave-to-optical quantum transduction with a transduction efficiency of $\eta=1.6\times 10^{-5}$ and a bandwidth of $25\, \mathrm{MHz}$ \cite{Blesin2024}.
+Another study has demonstrated the microwave-to-optical quantum transduction with an optomechanical ring resonator \cite{Chen2023}.

 \begingroup \endgroup